-There is more than just the aesthetic beauty of having strong forearms though.
+There is more than just the aesthetic beauty of having muscular forearms.
 They will improve your grip strength and help you lift heavier weights in proper form, i.e. without having to cheat or compensate with your other muscles.
 In short, strong forearms can help you get a strong upper body faster.

 Step 1 - Reverse wrist curl

 Grab an empty barbell and start rolling the bar with your wrists bending backwards.
 You have to do that for one minute without stopping.
 If at some point you feel that you need to stop, take a short break and continue to complete the exercise until you hit the sixty-second mark.
 This part of the exercise works out the exterior of your forearm.

 This exercise can be done with either one towel or two.
 If you are using one towel, make sure it is strong enough to hold your weight.
 Wrap a towel over a pull-up bar, and grab it from each side or wrap to towels on a pull-up bar, about your shoulder-width apart, and grab both ends in each hand.
 Lift your feet off the ground and try to hang for one minute.
 If the bar is high enough, try to keep your arms straight.
 Remember, the closer you are to the bar, the easier it is, which makes it an ideal starting point for beginners.
 You can gradually keep going farther down from the bar to increase the intensity.
 This is a tough exercise and can build strength very quickly.

 Immediately return to the bar but this time, roll the barbell by rotating your wrists towards your thighs.
 Try to curl for one minute; you can stop for a brief moment if you must.
 This exercise works more on your flexor muscles.